Pothulapati/tarunpothulapati-com/content/posts/TrafficSplitting-Linkerd.md

     kubectl port-forward svc/productpage 9080:9080

 Now, checking `localhost:9080` would show you a product page, with a list of reviews on the right.
-Those reviews is being loaded from the `reviews` service which is backed by the 3 reviews pods.
-As requests are being sent to productpage, it sends to reviews service which randomly sends requests to one of the 3 review pods, as they are of different versions, the difference can be seen as, v1 (with no stars)
+Those reviews are being loaded from the `reviews` service which is backed by the 3 reviews pods.
+The requests to the reviews service are randomly sent to one of the 3 review pods, as they represent different versions of this service.
+The three different versions provide different output:

+ v1 (with no stars)

 ![](/images/v1-972e7ce4-8e3a-43b6-85f7-e0df617b2724.png)